ferrufino/ferrufino.github.io/_posts/2021-10-08-window-slidding-pattern.md

 Let me know your thoughts on Twitter, enjoy!

-## Smalles Subarray with a given sum
+## Smallest Subarray with a given sum

 **Problem Description:**\
 Given an array of positive numbers and a positive number ‘S,’ find the length of the smallest contiguous subarray whose sum is greater than or equal to ‘S’.
 Return 0 if no such subarray exists.